kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 1. User creates a Deployment without defining `strategy.type`
 2. Server defaults `strategy.type` to `RollingUpdate` and defaults `strategy.rollingUpdate` values
 3. User changes `strategy.type` to `Recreate`.
 The `strategy.rollingUpdate` values remain at their defaulted values, though the server expects them to be cleared.
-  - If the strategy.rollingUpdate was defined in the config initially, it would have been more clear that it needed to be deleted.
+  - If the `strategy.rollingUpdate` was defined in the config initially, it would have been more clear that it needed to be deleted.
 4. Apply fails because `strategy.rollingUpdate` is not cleared
   - `strategy.rollingupdate` can not be used with a `strategy.type` of `Recreate`

 Recommendations for fields to explicitly define in the object configuration field:

-- Selectors and PodTemplate Labels on any workload managed by a controller
+- Selectors and PodTemplate Labels on workloads such as Deployment, StatefulSet, Job, DaemonSet, ReplicaSet, ReplicationController
 - Deployment RolloutStrategy

 ### How to clear server defaulted fields or fields set by other writers

 As of Kubernetes 1.5, fields that do not appear in the configuration file cannot be cleared.
-For lists that are merged, this means elements of the list that do not appear in the configuration file cannot be deleted.
 The following workaround exist:

-Option 1: remove the field by directly editing the live object
+Option 1: remove the field by directly modifying the live object

+**Note:** As of Kubernetes 1.5, `kubectl edit` does not work with `kubectl apply` and will cause unexpected behavior if used together.

 Option 2: remove the field through the configuration file

 - Add the field to the configuration file to match the live object
 - Apply the configuration file - updates the annotation to include the field
 - Delete the field from the configuration file